 Pour the wet mixture into the dry and stir until just combined.

 Scoop the batter into the prepared muffin tin and sprinkle top with rolled oats.
-Bake for 20 minutes or so until golden brown.
+Bake for 20 minutes or until golden brown.

 Makes 10 large muffins.